 Perth and Kinross non-domestic building stock is made up of 7,181 buildings with a total annual heat demand of 810 GWh/yr.
-In general, acquiring energy demand data for the non-domestic sector is more challenging as valid EPC are only in place for 19% of non-domestic properties.
+In general, acquiring energy demand data for the non-domestic sector is more challenging as valid EPCs are only in place for 19% of properties in this sector.
 As such, heat demand data used in this baseline is based on modelled heat demands.